-Perennials are plants that live in the ground for more than two years, while annuals only grow for one season, produce seeds, and then die.
-There are also biennials, which live for two growing seasons before setting seed.
+Perennials are the plants that live in the ground for more than two years, while annuals only grow for one season, produce seeds, and then die.
 Perennials die back down to the ground every fall, but their roots survive the winter, and plants re-sprout in the spring.

-- Examples of perennials: black-eyed susans, purple coneflower, sedum, peony, beared iris, daylily, salvia, coreopsis, hosta, phlox, false indigo (Baptisia), yarrow, aster, Russian sage, and bee balm.
+- Examples of perennials: black-eyed susans, purple coneflower, sedum, peony, bearded iris, daylily, salvia, coreopsis, hosta, phlox, false indigo (Baptisia), yarrow, aster, Russian sage, and bee balm.

 - Examples of annuals: zinnia, petunia, impatiens, marigold and sunflower.

 Specifically, when we refer to perennials, we mean “herbaceous perennials,” not trees or shrubs.
 Once established, perennials return year after year with little effort on your part.
 They need minimal upkeep in the form of watering and fertilizing, since their roots are more far-reaching than annual plants.

 Many perennials spread readily, filling out garden spaces, and providing more and more color each year.

 See our Flower Growing Guides for information on the most common perennials and annuals.